+The currency throughout the UK is British Pounds (£).
 It may take you a while to get used to the exchange rate from your country.
-The following website will help you calculate exchange rates in the short term http://www.xe.com/
+This website will help you calculate exchange rates in the short term.

-Although you should double-check with your selected bank, to open a bank account in the UK, generally you will need the following:
+Although you should double-check with your selected bank, to open a bank account in the UK, you will need the following:

 - Your passport (or you can also use your national identity card if you are from an EU country)